 In terms of achieving progress in this responsibility I would point to one particularly important area.
 Prior to the work of the DCDEP, PG&E did not know for certain that the community would welcome both conservation of lands AND repurposing of some of the infrastructure remaining at the plant site after removal of a radiologically-contaminated materials.
 It could have been that the community at large would have preferred returning everything at the DCPP as nearly as possible to the original conditions.
 However, if the community showed support for repurposing as a means of promoting economic activities to offset the anticipated losses resulting from Diablo closure, then potentially the decommissioning costs could be reduced to the extent that infrastructure was retained and not demolished.
-Our panel undertook to gauge the public interest on this score by conducting two days of public workshops on land conservation and two days of public workshops to review the information thus received.
+Our panel undertook to gauge the public interest on this score by conducting two days of public workshops on land conservation and two days of public workshops on repurposing of infrastructure, plus a public Panel meeting following each of the two sets of workshops to review the information thus received.
 In fact, the DCDEP established strong support for both activities to run in parallel.
 We are conveying this important information to PG&E through the main Vision Document being submitted December 2018.
 The recommendations almost certainly will help PG&E with their specific plans for decommissioning and repurposing and thus reduce overall decommissioning costs.
 It is our expectation that the CPUC will also pay close attention to these findings and support PG&E's specific plans.